esad260/forum/README.md

 ## Usage

-After setting up, in the phpMyAdmin you have to insert data to the categories table in order to create topics adn have categories.
+After setting up, in the phpMyAdmin you have to insert data to the categories table in order to create topics and to have categories.

 - This can be done by going in `phpMyAdmin`.
 - Going into `categories` table
 - Clicking on `Insert`
 - Inserting only the `name` Value
 - Press `Go`

 Now the categories inserted should be visible in the dropdown menu when creating a topic in the Web Application.